Last revision: 09/02/2023

 - Meetings of the Board of Directors

 Decisions of the directors are made at meetings of the board of directors.
-The document outlines the quorum, voting and how resolutions at board meetings are passed.
+The document outlines the quorum, voting, and how resolutions are passed.

 - Meetings of the Shareholders of the Company

 The document describes quorum and how decisions are passed at the general meetings of the company.
-According to the Companies and Allied Matters Act, 2004, there are three types of general meeting: Statutory meeting, Annual general meeting (AGM) and Extraordinary general meeting (EGM).
+According to the the Companies and Allied Matters Act (CAMA), there are three types of general meeting: Statutory Meeting, Annual General Meeting (AGM), and Extraordinary General Meeting (EGM).

-The Statutory Meeting is a type of meeting that is held only once in a lifetime of the company and is only required for public companies.
-This meeting must be held at least six months from the date of incorporation of the public company in which a statutory report will be forwarded to every shareholder of the company.
+A Statutory Meeting is a type of meeting that is held only once in a lifetime of the company and is only required for public companies.
+This meeting must be held at least six months from the date of incorporation of the public company, in which a statutory report will be forwarded to every shareholder of the company.